Skip to Content

 Thangs

 Thangs is free to use for both creators and makers.
-You can like items you find on Thangs and share them with friends.

 My Mini Factory

 My Mini Factory claims to be even bigger than Thingiverse.
-You find models here lean heavily toward table top gaming and fantasy but you’ll find lots of other awesome things to print here too.
+You find models here lean heavily toward table top gaming and fantasy but you'll find lots of other awesome things to print here too.
+Do to the spicy nature of gaming figures, this site is not as kid friendly as others.

 What sets them apart is their community verifies that every file is printable before they are allow to post.

-I’ve found that My Mini Factory has higher quality files–probably because there is a $25 monthly fee to open and run a shop.
+I've found that My Mini Factory has higher quality files--probably because there is a $25 monthly fee to open and run a shop.
 This is not a place for your kid to drop his Tinkercad creations.

 It is free to join the My Mini Factory community as a customer/user which allows you to save files in collections.